symlex/doctrine-active-record/README.md

 Usage in REST controller context
 --------------------------------

-This library is perfectly suited for building high-performance REST services.
+Doctrine ActiveRecord is perfectly suited for building high-performance REST services.

 This example shows how to work with the EntityModel in a REST controller context.
 Note, how easy it is to avoid deeply nested structures.
 User model and form are injected as dependencies.